 - In this unit, students will learn how to find the area, surface area, and the volume of various shapes, such as trapezoids, prisms, pyramids, cylinders, cones, and spheres.
 Students will also learn how to optimize area and volume.

 - This project is one of the final evaluation of MPM1D online.
 This project will assess students knowledge of concepts taught in the course and is worth 20% of their final grade.

 FINAL EXAMProctored Exam

 - This exam is the final evaluation of MPM1D online.
 Students need to arrange their final exam 10 days in advance.
 All coursework should be completed and submitted before writing the final exam, please be advised that once the exam is written, any outstanding coursework will be given a grade of zero.
 The exam will be 1.5 hours.
-There are three options for taking the exam:
+There are two options for taking the exam:

 - WRITE EXAM AT BLYTH ACADEMY CAMPUS: If you live close to a Blyth Academy Campus, or if you attend a Blyth Academy Campus, you can take your exam there.
 Once inside the exam scheduling interface, please click Login/Create Account.
 Check for an available time and date at the campus of your choosing.
 The earliest available date will be open within the next 3-5 business days.
 You cannot book an exam in more than one campus or multiple times at the same campus.
 You will receive an automatic confirmation email with next steps and exam information.
 You can cancel and reschedule anytime using the same link.

 - USE EXAMITY PROCTORING SERVICE: For a fee of 22 USD*, students can arrange to take their exam in the comfort of their own home, at any time, on any day.
 Please select Examity Exam in the exam section of your course to set up your Examity profile and schedule your exam.
 Exams must be scheduled at least 24 hours in advance. *Price is subject to change.

 - Please email email@example.com if you need assistance.